JLErvin/squash/README.md

 # squash

-A dead simple program to apply user-created themes to unix systems.
+A dead simple program for applying user-created themes to unix systems.

 Unlike many themeing programs, squash uses shell scripts for configuration.
-This makes squash very extensible, and allows all information about a theme to be store in a single shell script.
+This makes squash very extensible, and allows all information about a theme to be stored in a single shell script.

 The most basic `squash` theme files look like: